 Commonly Used Applications

 ITaP will go to every effort to provide a broadly useful set of popular software packages for research cluster users.
 Software packages such as Matlab, Python (Anaconda), NAMD, GROMACS, R, and others that are useful to a wide range of cluster users are provided via the module command.
-A software catalog that lists all available software packages, including toolchain software, is automatically generated for cluster users to view.

 Other Software Repositories